Confused about apprenticeships? Not sure how to sort the fact from fiction? We've got you covered!

 Myth Buster: Not at all!
 Apprenticeships are for everyone - regardless of your academic background.
 They all have different entry requirements, just like any job or further education course, so it’s all about finding the best starting level for you.

 Myth Buster: Wrong!
+An apprenticeship is a real job where you learn, gain experience and get paid.
+You’re an employee with a contract of employment and holiday leave.
 Apprentices are treated just like any other employee with the same rights, tasks, projects, and responsibilities.
 The main difference between you and another colleague is that you will also be studying while you work!

 Myth Buster: Apprentices are given the opportunity to work on real projects from day one - not just take out the bins or file paperwork!
 However, it's important to remember that tasks given to apprentices are all part of the learning process to aid development and progress.